Should teens get the HPV vaccine?

 A low rate of vaccination against HPV infection, which can lead to cancer, is nothing less than a public health threat.
 That is the consensus of the nation’s leading cancer centers, including the Vanderbilt-Ingram Cancer Center.

-The 69 National Cancer Institute-designated centers issued a statement today, calling on the nation’s healthcare providers, parents and young adults to take advantage this opportunity to prevent many types of cancer.
+The 69 National Cancer Institute-designated centers issued a statement in January 2017, calling on the nation’s healthcare providers, parents and young adults to take advantage this opportunity to prevent many types of cancer.